Morton’s Neuroma Injections

 The bones in the foot are unstable forces, meaning that the connective tissues that are holding them together have been weakened.
 When the bones collide, they squeeze everything between them including the nerves.
 If those bones are moving so much that they are putting pressure on the nerves, the nerve will swell.

 Before visiting our office, people will typically try everything that their insurance will cover.
-This includes cortisone, physical therapy, massage and chiropractors.
-They will also go for wider shoes, arch supports and assorted orthotics.
-As a final resort they will avoid activity that aggravates their foot pain as the best symptom control.
+This includes cortisone, physical therapy, massage, and chiropractors.
+They will also go for wider shoes, arch supports, and assorted orthotics.
+As a final resort, they will avoid any activity that aggravates their foot pain as the best symptom control.

 Prolotherapy is an injection technique that stimulates the repair of the tissue that has become weak and this allows the hypermobility of the foot bones, causing them to squeeze the nerves.

 Before continuing with this article do you have questions about Morton’s Neuroma?
 Get help and information from our Caring Medical staff